 Chateau Broustet is a small estate with a tiny production, making their wine hard to find.
-The wine, which drinks well early, is a good example of a value priced, sweet, white Bordeaux wine.
-On average Chateau Broustet makes close to 850 cases of Sauternes wine a year.
+The wine, which drinks well early, is a good example of a value-priced, sweet, white Bordeaux wine.
+On average Chateau Broustet makes close to 2,200 cases of wine a year.
 There is a second wine, Les Charmes de Brouset.

 When to Drink Chateau Broustet, Anticipated Maturity, Decanting Time

-Of course the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
-With Chateau Broustet and frankly, all Sauternes, temperature is more important than decanting.
+Of course, the wine is sweet, but there is so much, incredible, racy acidity, the wine always feels fresh, and never cloying, which makes it quite fun to enjoy young.
+With Chateau Broustet and frankly, all Sauternes, the temperature is more important than decanting.

 Serving Chateau Broustet, with Wine and Food Pairings